 In some cases this pendulous body is given a hinge movement, the muscles of the mouth enabling it to perform all the functions of the soft palate.
-The obturators are held in position by means of clasps or rings, which embrace the natural teeth, as it is impossible, owing to the cleft, to utilize the forces of adhesion and atmospheric pressure, as would be done in the case of artificial dentures.
+The obrurators are held in position by means of which embrace clasps or rings, Upper Jaw without teeth, showing cleft palate.

+the natural teeth, as it is impossible, owing to the cleft, to utilize the forces of adhesion and atmospheric pressure, as would be done in the case of artificial dentures.